DennisJohansson423/TDDE23-TDDE24/README.md

 Functional and Imperative Programming, Part 1 and 2 https://www.ida.liu.se/~TDDE24/

-What i learned in this course:
+What i learned in this course: \n
 • Basic python
 • Git
 • Test-Driven Development